'The Kennedys of the Taliban movement' lose their patriarch

 In a statement announcing his death, the Afghan Taliban called Haqqani a "prominent jihadi figure, religious scholar, exemplary warrior and pioneer of celebrated jihads."

-It said he had been suffering a long illness and bedridden for several years.
+It said he died after a long illness and had been bedridden for several years.
 There were previous widespread reports of his death in 2015.

 The elder Haqqani wasn't always an enemy of the U.S.

-In the 1980s he was among the Afghan mujahedeen, or holy warriors, who were backed by Washington to fight against the Soviet Union in Afghanistan.
+In the 1980s he was among the Afghan mujahedeen, or holy warriors, who were backed by Washington to fight the Soviet Union after it invaded Afghanistan.

-Haqqani was also a close friend of al Qaeda leader Osama Bin Laden's and was aged 72 when he died, according to the Associated Press.
-Reuters put his age at 71.
+Haqqani was also a close friend of al Qaeda leader Osama Bin Laden's; the Associated Press said he was 72, while Reuters put his age at 71.

 The Haqqani network was also behind a spate of high-profile abductions, including holding Army Sgt.
 Bowe Bergdahl captive after deserting his post in 2009.